apache/maven-wrapper/src/site/markdown/index.md

 3.x version and it defaults to the release used when setting up the wrapper.
 We do NOT plan to support the deprecated, EOL'ed Maven 2.x.

-The `maven-wrapper.jar` is compiled to work with Java 5.
-The Maven Wrapper Plugin for installation however uses Java 8.
-Once the wrapper is installed with the plugin, you should be able to use the wrapper on the project with Java 5 and up.
-This is however not really tested by the committers.
+The `maven-wrapper.jar` (to download and install target Maven version required by `mvnw`) and the Maven Wrapper Plugin (to inject Wrapper into a project) use Java 7.

 ## Verbose Mode